 Based on these procedures ISO in close co-operation with ITTC and STA-Group developed ISO15016:2015 which replaces their 2002-code.
 ISO15016:2015 is similar to the ITTC 2014 Procedure with a few additions such as the option to use the iterative method for the elimination of current effects.
 IMO MEPC 68 accepted ISO15016:2015 for EEDI next to the ITTC 2014 Procedure.
 For this reason the ISO15016:2015 was implemented in STAIMO 2.0.

 In 2017 STA-Group worked on the development and validation of a new correction method for shallow water.
 The new Raven method was validated by means of dedicated systematic trials with 3 ships in different water depths.
 The Raven method was included in the ITTC 2017 update of the “Procedures for Speed Power Trials”.
-Once ISO will replace the Lackenby method by Raven in their update of ISO15016 it will be implemented in STAIMO.
+The 2024 update of ISO15016 will also replace the Lackenby method by Raven.
+As such, STAIMO has implemented the Raven method for shallow water corrections.